xyleth/thebesDocs/content/gear/morphs.markdown

 - `+mental speed (intuition)` – You are `+boosted` on any roll using Intuition.
 Not compatible with other variants of mental speed.
 - `+mental speed (savvy)` – You are `+boosted` on any roll using Savvy.
 Not compatible with other variants of mental speed.
 - `+mnemonics`(Min) – You have enhanced memory with better, but not perfect, recall.
+- `+memory lock` (Min) Blocks memory retention/recording when active
 - `+modified behavior` – You have been altered, either through psychosurgery or a morph implant, limiting your behavioral options
-- `+oracles` – You have a memory buffer that stores all sensory input, even those you may not initially notice.
+- `+oracles` (Mod)– You have a memory buffer that stores all sensory input, even those you may not initially notice.
 You cannot **_miss noticing something important_**.
-- `+skillware` – Artificial neural net that can be programmed with one or two skills the ego may not possess.
+- `+skillware`(Maj) – Artificial neural net that can be programmed with one or two skills the ego may not possess.
 - `+stigmatized` – You looked down on by certain groups or factions.
 During social interactions with them you are `+glitched`.

 **_Biomorph-only Tags:_**